Websites in the AI Era: Stability, Security, and Maintenance

 • security has become a direct business risk.

-According to the Verizon Data Breach Investigations Report (DBIR) 2025, the exploitation of vulnerabilities and ransomware attacks continue to increase, disproportionately affecting small and medium-sized businesses.
+According to the Verizon Data Breach Investigations Report (DBIR) 2025, the exploitation of vulnerabilities and ransomware attacks continues to increase, disproportionately affecting small and medium-sized businesses.

 This shift is accelerated by the introduction of Google AI Mode, which fundamentally changes how websites are evaluated and displayed.

-Google has officially confirmed the expansion of AI-powered search experiences, including AI Mode, which changes how websites are evaluated, selected, and displayed in Google Search results.
+Google has officially confirmed the integration of AI-powered search experiences (AI Mode), which change how content is evaluated, selected and displayed to users, according to documentation published by Google Search.

 3. How AI Evaluates a Website

-AI does not analyze a website like a human.
-It evaluates technical and non-technical signals:
+AI does not analyse a website the way a human does.
+It evaluates both technical and non-technical signals:

 • real-world loading speed,